jaume-ferrarons/GPTClass/README.md

 [![version](https://img.shields.io/pypi/v/gptclass?logo=pypi&logoColor=white)](https://pypi.org/project/gptclass/)

 ### How it works?
-It uses the method name and information about the parameters used to build the source code using ChatGPT and then execute it locally.
+It uses the method's name and information about the parameters used to build the source code using ChatGPT and then executes it locally.

 ## Installation
 ```bash